An overview of Windows 10 IoT

 - Not all folders on your device are accessible by Universal Windows Apps.
 On Windows 10 IoT Core you can use the FolderPermissions tool to make a folder accessible to a UWP app.
 For example, run FolderPermissions c:\test -e to give UWP apps access to c:\test folder.
 However, this is not available on Desktop.

-All differences showed in this post may disappear as time goes on because Windows 10 IoT Core is keep updating.
+Commands shown in this post may change as time goes on since Windows 10 IoT Core keeps updating.